sknop/bootcamp-kubernetes/labs/production-cluster/README.md

 ![image](https://user-images.githubusercontent.com/3109377/155852071-05d119d7-01f0-49d5-935b-3199e744970d.png)

 3. Try to access the brokers from a jumphost located inside the Bootcamp VPC.
+4. Annotate the nodePort service with `service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: "ip"` and deploy the cluster again.
+What changes?
-4. Modify the cluster to expose Confluent Server brokers using host-based routing and Ingress.
+5. Modify the cluster to expose Confluent Server brokers using host-based routing and Ingress.

 ![image](https://user-images.githubusercontent.com/3109377/155852043-d6d47f25-7148-4c14-b3aa-afbf7c9b881a.png)

-5. Try to access the brokers using their domain name from a jumphost placed in the Bootcamp VPC.
+6. Try to access the brokers using their domain name from a jumphost placed in the Bootcamp VPC.

-6. Deploy a cluster using SASL/PLAIN over TLS and expose Confluent Platform services externally with a load balancer.
+7. Deploy a cluster using SASL/PLAIN over TLS and expose Confluent Platform services externally with a load balancer.

 ![image](https://user-images.githubusercontent.com/3109377/156514342-b9b45cd8-dc62-4ca8-81fd-d3db62edf144.png)

-7. Try to access the different services from a jumphost located inside the Bootcamp VPC.
+8. Try to access the different services from a jumphost located inside the Bootcamp VPC.
-8. Upgrade the cluster to work with RBAC and integrate with the existing LDAP server.
+9. Upgrade the cluster to work with RBAC and integrate with the existing LDAP server.
+10. Deploy a NetworkChaos rule to prevent access to OpenLDAP.
+Which services are broken and which ones are resilient?

 ### Notes